RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/01_intro-GUI.rst

 Again, you do not implement an event-loop in a GUI program.
 The event loop already exists.
-To make this event-loop work in a generic fashion you only need to associate a function (which is called an event-handler) to a specific event.
+To make this event-loop work in a generic fashion you only need to associate a function (which is called an *event-handler* or a *callback function*) to a specific event.
 We will show you how to do that in a few lessons.
 First, let's learn how to create a GUI interface.

 GUI Programming Options
 =======================